AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration-faq.md

 * **What is the plan for IP Warming?**

-    First of all, Adobe Deliverability will assess the platform’s deliverability status and recommend a plan for the switch to the new IPs
+    First of all, Adobe Deliverability will assess the platform's deliverability status and recommend a plan for the switch to the new IPs

     No warm-up is required after the migration.
 It might be some exception and, in such case, [Adobe Customer Care](https://experienceleague.adobe.com/?support-solution=Campaign#support) will reach out to customers.